MKT-Playbook/Hub/README.md

 Before jumping in I encourage you to look up the existing bug reports.
 Maybe your issue has already been reported.
 If so you can add more information through a comment.

-> You can search for issues by switching to the “Issues” tab and entering the best-fitting keyword into the search bar.
+> You can search for issues by switching to the [Issues](https://github.com/MKT-Playbook/Hub/issues) tab and entering the best-fitting keyword into the search bar.

 Often, the biggest obstacle in resolving a bug is figuring out how to reproduce it.
 So if you found the steps that lead to the bug and those steps aren’t yet included in the existing bug report, it would be a huge help if you could add them there in the comments.